 Although the movie received many mixed reviews from the critics, the audience surely loved it.
 You must add this movie to your watchlist to see how Priyanka gave justice to the struggles of Mary Kom.

 Any Given Sunday is a film about the ins and outs of the NFL created by the famous filmmaker Oliver Stone.

-This movie depicts clearly the struggle to qualify for the Football Franchises of America, and its about everyone including the coach, owners, and the players of the team chipping in to qualify and win a great game.
+This movie clearly depicts the struggle to qualify for the Football Franchises of America.
+It’s about everyone, including the coach, owners, and the team players, chipping in to qualify and win a great game.

 7. Chak De

 On a similar note to Any Given Sunday, Chak De is a film that depicts a story of a Hockey coach who stands with his team in and out to make them excel.